 Volunteers must be sensitive to the needs and concerns of the membership of SFCU when fulfilling their responsibilities as a director or committee member.
 Those responsibilities include both knowledge and time commitments to the credit union.
 A Supervisory Committee volunteer could expect to spend six to eight hours a month planning for, and attending, credit union meetings including a regularly scheduled committee meeting, monthly board of director’s meeting, special planning or informational sessions and other credit union functions.

-Volunteers are also expected to become familiar with credit union’s bylaws and laws and regulations that govern credit unions, and are required to complete specified sections of a self-study Volunteer Achievement Program within three months of election or appointment.
+Volunteers are also expected to become familiar with credit union’s bylaws and laws and regulations that govern credit unions, and are required to complete specified training materials within three months of election or appointment.
 Through the completion of these self-study programs, volunteers will have a better understanding of the background of the credit union movement, the philosophy that supports it, and various issues that affect credit unions.
-Completion of additional modules of your choice and/or attendance at educational seminars or conferences, at Sharonview’s expense, will be required annually thereafter.
-Federal law also requires that volunteers be “financially literate” within six months of their election or appointment to a volunteer position, and if necessary, Sharonview will also provide funding to allow volunteers to attain this knowledge.
+Completion of additional training modules of your choice and/or attendance at educational seminars or conferences, at Sharonview’s expense, will be required annually thereafter.
+Federal law also requires that volunteers be “financially literate” within six months of their election or appointment to a volunteer position, and if necessary, Sharonview will also provide access to training to allow volunteers to attain this knowledge.

 The benefits derived from volunteering your time and energies to the credit union are many.
 As a representative of SFCU, you will meet new people and develop both social and professional contacts.
 You will be provided with quality educational opportunities dealing with a multitude of topics that could be applied to many environments.
 The primary benefit realized by SFCU volunteers is the personal satisfaction that is derived from knowing that they are contributing to the success of the organization and to the well-being of fellow members.